 Mason’s COVID Testing

-You are strongly encouraged to utilize Mason’s COVID test sites for testing.
 All on-campus testing is free, and Mason is offering extended hours to accommodate diverse schedules; see schedule below.

 Diagnostic Testing (Testing While You Have Symptoms)

 Anyone with COVID symptoms should be tested, whether you’ve been vaccinated or not.

 Symptomatic students should isolate and contact Student Health Services (SHS) at 703-993-2831 to seek evaluation and diagnostic testing.
 If you’re enrolled at Mason, even if you don't have insurance, you’re eligible for treatment at SHS.

 Symptomatic faculty and staff are encouraged to seek testing through their existing health care provider or schedule a diagnostic test at a station by Peterson Hall on the Fairfax Campus.